 Don't leave that Space (Oddity): disclaimers and conflicts of interest in expert opinions

-(Disclaimer: Merpel is the one to the left of the DJ)
+Classic post-IP conference entertainment (Disclaimer: Merpel is the one to the left of the DJ) |

 Here's Merpel's experience, based on her own observations of a phenomenon that appears to occurring with a (worryingly) increasing frequency in recent times:

-"As those who know me are well aware of, I am a constant presence at cocktail receptionsbuffets conferences and other cheerful gatherings of IP folk.
+"As those who know me are well aware of, I am a constant presence at cocktail receptions, buffets conferences and other cheerful gatherings of IP folk.
 When there, it is quite common that conversation becomes boring focused on latest studies or expert (often academic) opinions which purport to provide an objective and absolutely scientific perspective on an issue of current concern, especially in what has become an highly contentious area of IP, ie copyright.

 In Merpel's experience, however, it would seem that people are either unaware that these studies have been commissioned by some stakeholders [despite the presence of relevant disclaimers, that however sometimes -- and possibly regrettably -- are printed in miniscule type and/or are placed at the very end of these documents, on the assumption that people will actually read that far] or are unable to say whether any of the drafters of opinions released by groups of relatively numerous academics (but not just these) have declared their actual or potential conflict of interest in relation to the matter treated in those enlightening studies.

-you didn't forget anything?
+Are you sure you didn't forget anything? |

 In other words, there are times when (i) there are no disclaimers or indications of involvement, or (ii) where they exist, disclaimers aren’t sufficiently prominent.